Why Study Politics?

-Studying Politics will give you a greater awareness of contemporary issues and an understanding of the decisions that affect our lives and how and why they are taken.
-Politics also helps you develop critical, analytical and oral skills, and gives an insight into issues of power and influence, where these lie and who has these in the UK and the world at large.
+Politics also helps you develop critical, analytical and oral skills, and gives an insight into issues of power and influence, where these lie and who has these in the UK and the wider world.

 Course Specifics / Entry Requirements

 |Qualification Name||Maths GCSE Req.||English GCSE Req.||Other Req.||Desirable Qualifications||Skills & Attributes Required for Success||Guidance on Costs or Commitments|